APG treatment up to fuel gas requirements (GTPP, GPPP)

 • Reducing water dew point and hydrocarbon dew point by 15–60 °C

-The use of GRASYS membrane technology ensures
+The use of Grasys membrane technology ensures

-• GPPP (GTPP) operation at 100% nominal capacity, with the power output increase by 15–40%
+• Gas-fired reciprocating plants and gas turbine power plants operation at 100% nominal capacity, with the power output increase by 15–40%

-• Reduction in temperature of the delivered GPPP (GTPP) gas up to the minimum values (+10…+15 °C)
+• Reduction in gas temperature of the delivered gas-fired reciprocating plants (gas turbine power plants) up to the minimum values (+10…+15 °C)

 • Excluding the possibility of fuel detonation